Before C++14, when implementing a function template, programmers did not know the return type of their functions and had to do something like this:

 }

-You had to use “decltype” in order to say the compiler: “The return type of this method is the return type of method do_something of object a”.
-The “auto” keyword used to say the compiler: “The return type of this function is declared at the end”.
+Programmers had to use decltype to tell the compiler: “The return type of this method is the return type of the do_something method of object a.”
+The auto keyword was used to inform the compiler: “The return type of this function is declared at the end.”

-Since C++14, you can do something by far simpler:
+Since C++14, coders can do something much simpler:

 template <typename A, typename B>